-Takahisa Mikami 4th year student, Faculty of Medicine TMDU-Imperial Exchange Program TEN YEARS HAVE passed since the exchange programme with Imperial College London (ICL) started.
+Takahisa Mikami 4th year student, Faculty of Medicine TMDU-Imperial Exchange Program

+TEN YEARS HAVE passed since the exchange programme with Imperial College London (ICL) started.
 In commemoration of its 10th anniversary, I would like to express deep appreciation to Prof. Masao Takata, one of the principal founders of this project and a professor at ICL.
-The well-established curriculum helped us acclimatize ourselves to life in London comfortably, even though this was my first time to live abroad.
-In London, all five of the exchange students from Japan belonged to a separate laboratory.
-My research was on a protein that can play a vital role as the bridge between circadian rhythm and metabolic regulation, involving conditional knockout mice.
+The well-established curriculum helped us acclimatize ourselves to life in London comfortably, even In London, all five of the exchange students from Japan belonged to a separate laboratory.
+My research was on a protein that can play a vital role as the bridge between circadian rhythm and metabolic regulation, involving condithough this was my first time to live tional knockout mice.
 I was glad to have this intriguing topic.
 At the same time, it was really fortunate to have a great supervisor.
 Every time I discussed things with her, I was amazed by her deep and comprehensive knowledge, as well as her insightful comments and suggestions for my experiments and report.
 Sometimes we also touched on the subject of the culture, education, and medical systems in the U.K. and Japan.
 She always gave me something to mull over.
 She also taught me the advantage of collaborating with researchers outside the laboratory by letting me do so.
-It seemed to me that collaboration enabled her to handle big, state-of-the-art research projects that one single labora-
+It seemed to me that collaboration enabled her to handle big, state-of-the-art research projects that one single laboratory could not deal with.